-- Monitor all major rivers and waterways for existing and emerging substances of concern147 in 75 countries by 2025; 150 countries by 2030. - 2.
+- 1. Monitor all major rivers and waterways for existing and emerging substances of concern in 75 countries by 2025; 150 countries by 2030. - 2.
 Set controls to protect freshwater sources, including drinking water, from pesticide contamination in 75 countries by 2025; 150 countries by 2030. - 3.
-Establish and implement cost recovery instruments to recover cleanup costs from polluting industries in 150 countries by 2030. - 4.
-Clean up all major rivers and waterways in 150 countries by 2030. - 5.
-Implement and enforce pollution prevention in 150 countries by 2030.
+Establish and implement cost recovery instruments to recover cleanup costs from polluting industries in 150 countries by 2030.